akeneo/root-helpcenter/content/terms.md

 In the event that the Purchase Order expressly states that the Subscription Service will be made available to Customer in a “Platform-As-A-Service” or “PAAS” or “PaaS” environment then the following additional terms and conditions shall apply:
   1. Notwithstanding anything to the contrary in the Agreement, the PAAS environment allows Customer to access the Subscription Service’s source code form and to modify such source code solely for their permitted used of the Subscription Service.
   2. Akeneo only maintains and supports a PAAS environment for a period of eighteen (18) months from the release date.
 Thereafter, Customer will be required to migrate to a new version of the Subscription Service at Customer’s sole cost and expense.
   3. Generally, Maintenance Releases are automatically performed and loaded in connection with the Subscription Service.
 For PaaS Environments, however, Maintenance Releases will not include any code corrections, patches, and updates to any modifications made by Customer.
 Any such Maintenance Releases will need to be installed by the Customer.

+## Storage for PaaS
+For PaaS solution, Akeneo undertakes to inform and to alert the Customer, by any means, as soon as the storage capacity of the Platform reaches 70%.
+At the same time of this alert, Akeneo will send a quote to the Customer in order to increase its storage capacity.

+Within the next 48 hours upon receiving the alert and the quote, the Customer must then inform Akeneo of its choice to increase the storage capacity and thus return the quote accepted and signed for Purchase of additional storage whose financial conditions will be defined in the quote communicated by Akeneo to the Customer, so that the Platform can continue to operate normally.

+Failing to reply, the Customer is fully aware that overloading (the saturation of) its storage capacity may cause, at any time, one or more malfunction(s) up to  a complete shutdown of its instance (PIM) without Akeneo being held liable for such unavailability or disturbance.

+Therefore, the Customer:
+- Will be held responsible for any failure of the Platform and cannot transfer such responsibility to Akeneo; and
+- Will have to pay a flat-rate compensation fee in the amount of 2,000 € excl.
+Tax (two thousand euros excluding taxes), on top of the additional storage charge required, for each intervention by Akeneo team in order to restart the Platform.

 # Exhibit C - Conditions for a Project Success Assistance Service

-PSA, Project Success Assistance, is expertise consulting services provided to both the integrator and the Customer in the design and launch phase of the project, limited to the first twelve (12) months of the agreement.
+The Project Success Assistance ("PSA") is an expert consulting service provided to the integrator and the Customer in the design and launch phase of the project.
+The PSA is closed when the final deliverables below are delivered.
+The PSA is limited to the first twelve (12) months of the agreement.
 It is mainly or exclusively realized remotely.
 Cost of travel to be arranged separately.
 The focus is on the following areas, addressed through one or more workshops in collaboration with the integrator:
   1.  catalog modeling - making sure the catalog is properly modeled to best cater for the needs of various channels and departments in the Customer’s side.
 Also, its objective is to assure the best performance of the PIM.
   2.  business processes definition - mapping and defining in the PIM the import/enrichment/export processes as well as users and systems involved in order to create the right access to all systems and users in order for them to optimally perform their tasks.